 Domains of Good Medical Practice

 Domain Descriptor

 1 Knowledge, skills, and performance

 2 Safety and quality

 3 Communication, partnership, and teamwork

 4 Maintaining trust

-The GPCs requires development and maintenance of key professional values, knowledge, skills, and behaviours.
-GMP is embedded in GPCs.
+The Generic Professional Capabilities (GPCs) require development and maintenance of key professional values, knowledge, skills, and behaviours.
+GMP is embedded in the GPCs.